Cambridge Science Park Station

 Start of works for the Busway link to the new station

-Construction of the Busway link to the railway station is due to start in July 2014.
+Construction of the Busway link to the railway station started in July 2014.

 Most of the work will take place away from public roads.
 However, the existing junction with the Busway on Milton Road needs to be altered to enable buses to cross straight over Milton Road.